clerk/clerk-remix-quickstart/README.md

 ## Found an issue or want to leave feedback

-Feel free to create an [issue](https://github.com/clerk/clerk-remix-quickstart/issues) with the **feedback** label.
-Our team will take a look at it and get back to you as soon as we can!
+Feel free to create a support thread on our [Discord](https://clerk.com/discord).
+Our support team will be happy to assist you in the `#support` channel.

 ## Connect with us